Transactions and Claims

 )

-Each type can be verified in different ways, depending on application needs.
+Each type can be verified in different ways, depending on the application needs.

 Summary